 When Arctic Systems Protects Spousal Dividend Splitting

-he leading case on spousal alphabet shares is Jones v Garnett [2007] UKHL 35, commonly known as 'Arctic Systems'.
-The House of Lords held that while a spousal share arrangement was a settlement, the "outright gift exception" (now found in s.626 ITTOIA 2005) applied to protect the wife's dividend income.
+The leading case on spousal alphabet shares is Jones v Garnett [2007] UKHL 35, commonly known as Arctic Systems.
+The House of Lords held that the arrangement was a settlement under the predecessor legislation, but that the outright gift exception (now in s.626 ITTOIA 2005) applied to protect the wife's dividend income.

 The Pre-Sale Gifting Trap